BlenderCN/BlenderPython/Operators.md

 If you don't know much about Python Classes [take the tour here](http://www.learnpython.org/en/Classes_and_Objects), then continue on below

-Most of the useful information about Operators can be acquired by taking your time to read through the add-on list.
-It's how I learnt it.
-My favorite snippets i've worked into a [sublime text editor autocomplete snippet set](https://github.com/zeffii/BlenderSublimeSnippets).
-The [bpy docs also cover](http://www.blender.org/api/blender_python_api_current/info_quickstart.html?highlight=operator) the various forms of `Operators` in some detail.
+Following that it's worth reading the code of a few add-ons that you have used, that way you'll have an idea of the functionality and see a relationship with how the code is structured to process your input.
+I also encourage you to read as much code in the `/addons` directory as you can stomach, you'll soon become familiar with the patterns and see conventions emerge.
+The [bpy docs also cover](http://www.blender.org/api/blender_python_api_current/info_quickstart.html?highlight=operator) the various forms of `Operators` in some detail - bookmark that.

+After writing several add-ons I decided to create small templates / snippets for my day-to-day editor SublimeText.
+Here you'll find a few useful [autocomplete snippets](https://github.com/zeffii/BlenderSublimeSnippets).
+This helps me get from idea to code faster than loading up Blender's TextEditor Templates.

 More operator Tricks:

   - [Reusing Functions between operators](OperatorTricks)